alistaircol/ac-website/content/articles/laravel-send-whatsapp-message-with-emoji-and-variables.md

 tags: ['laravel','whatsapp']
 ---

-Imagine you need to send (on some schedule) a notification, of, say, a users portfolio value, then a WhatsApp message might be ideal.
+Imagine you need to send (on some schedule) a notification, of, say, a users' portfolio value, then a WhatsApp message might be ideal.

 I used the following packages to help: